Festivals and Events

 El Buen Fin sign on a store

-El Buen Fin runs from Friday November 17th to Monday November 20th in 2023 —in line with the long-weekend holiday— although in practice, the sales at retail stores begin early in November, typically soon after the Dia de Muertos holiday.
+El Buen Fin runs from Friday November 15th to Monday November 18th in 2024 —in line with the long-weekend holiday— although in practice, the sales at many retail stores tend begin early in November, typically soon after the Dia de Muertos holiday.

 Each year since its inception in 2011, more retailers and service providers have joined in the event, which is coordinated by the federal government and various business associations.